Clothes are kind of a big deal.

 Much has been written on the topic of appropriate job interview attire.
 The Internet is full of help when it comes to preparing for the job hunt, and how to best dress for a job interview is no exception.
 I highly recommend that you read up on the topic, including what NOT to wear at a job interview.

-For other tips on how to prep for a job interview, check out the following articles from the Kuder Blog archives:
+For other tips on how to prep for a job interview, check out the following article from the Kuder Blog archives: Job Interview Follow-Ups that Mean the Most.

 This article originally appeared in the Kuder Blog November 11, 2015